aspose-email/Aspose.Email-Documentation/en/python-net/developer-guide/working-with-smtp-client/connecting-to-smtp-server/_index.md

 ## **Using the CRAM-MD5 Mechanism for Authentication**

-The CRAM-MD5 authentication mechanism of Aspose.Email for Python provides an additional layer of security when accessing the server.
-The following code snippet shows how to implement this feature into your project:
+Aspose.Email for Python via .NET supports the CRAM-MD5 authentication mechanism, which enhances security by avoiding the transmission of plain-text passwords during SMTP authentication.
+This method is particularly useful when connecting to servers that require challenge-response authentication.

+To enable CRAM-MD5 authentication, set the `allowed_authentication` property of the [SmtpClient](https://reference.aspose.com/email/python-net/aspose.email.clients.smtp/smtpclient/#smtpclient-class) class to CRAM_MD5, as shown in the following code sample:

 ```py
 client.allowed_authentication = ae.clients.smtp.SmtpKnownAuthenticationType.CRAM_MD5